markusunger/rogue/README.md

 ### Development

-See `TODO.md` for a roadmap of planned features. `SKILLS.md` holds a short overview of all available skills in the game (hopefully up-to-date, I'm terrible at documentation).
-When in doubt, look at the skill description in-game.
+See `TODO.md` for an insight what didn't make the current release (hint: a lot) and what could be implemented to flesh the game out.